-The PCE will automatically limit the maximum number of events stored.
-The limits are set on the volume of events stored locally in the PCE database so that the events recorded in the database do not fill the disk.
+From the Illumio Core 19.3.1 release onwards, the PCE will automatically limit the maximum number of events stored.
+The limits are set on the volume of events stored locally in the PCE database, so that the events recorded in the database do not fill up the disk.
 The limit is a percentage of the disk capacity, cumulative for all services that store events on the disk.